 The student is encouraged to arrive 15 minutes prior to the start of the exam.
 The student's computer must meet the requirements for ExamSoft use or other computer application that the College utilizes.
 Please refer to the Personal Laptop and Minimum Requirements Policy.
 The computer must be fully charged and able to have power for the duration of the exam.
 Exams must be downloaded during the specified download availability and prior to the beginning of the testing period.
 Students are expected to come with their own assigned username and password (e.g. ExamSoft computer login).
 All faculty members have the right to review exams and any flagged notations on any exam at any time on behalf of St. Joseph's College of Nursing.
 Faculty reserve the right to determine any suspicions of violation of the code of student conduct.
-When one or more violations of the Code of Student Conduct is suspected, it is the responsibility of the faculty or staff that suspect such violation(s) to first discuss the matter with the student and submit a written allegation(s) to the Academic Dean for Academic Affairs or designee.
+When one or more violations of the Code of Student Conduct is suspected, it is the responsibility of the faculty or staff that suspect such violation(s) to first discuss the matter with the student and submit a written allegation(s) to the Academic Dean or designee.

-The Academic Dean for Academic Affairs or designee shall review the matter with the Dean of the College of Nursing and meet with the accused student to discuss the alleged misconduct within two (2) business days of receiving the complaint and determine whether the allegations, if true, would constitute a violation(s) of the Code of Student Conduct.
+The Academic Dean or designee shall review the matter with the Dean of the College of Nursing and meet with the accused student to discuss the alleged misconduct within two (2) business days of receiving the complaint and determine whether the allegations, if true, would constitute a violation(s) of the Code of Student Conduct.

 Students must arrive on time or will be ineligible to take the exam.
 Students will need to contact the Course Leader to reschedule their exam.
-Rescheduling an exam due to tardiness will result in a two-point reduction of the exam score, except for assessment and skill quizzes.

-Students who fail to notify faculty/course leader or no call/no show to an exam (including ATI Proctored exams & lab quizzes) during the scheduled time of the exam will receive a grade of zero.
+A student may only reschedule an exam ONE time per semester.
+Students who fail to notify faculty/course leader or no call/no show to an exam (including ATI Proctored exams & lab quizzes) will receive a grade of zero.
+Rescheduling an exam due to tardiness will result in a two-point reduction of the exam score, with the exception of assessment and skill quizzes.
 All exams will be proctored and/or audio, visual and/or screen recorded.
 Grades on exams are not final until each exam is reviewed for academic integrity.
 In limited emergency circumstances a student will be allowed to postpone an exam or take an exam early.
 The student must contact the Course Leader prior to the time of the exam to determine whether the change will be approved.
 The student may be responsible for providing sufficient documentation supporting the circumstances.